damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 Higher RPM hard drives typically come in [GB instead of TB sizes](http://www.seagate.com/enterprise-storage/hard-disk-drives/enterprise-performance-15k-hdd/).
 Going all SSD is too expensive.
 To improve latency we plan to fit every server with an SSD card.
-On the fileservers this will be used to as a cache.
+On the fileservers this will be used as a cache.
+We're thinking about using [Bcache](https://en.wikipedia.org/wiki/Bcache) for this.

-We plan to use [Intel DC P3700 series](http://www.intel.com/content/www/us/en/solid-state-drives/ssd-dc-p3700-spec.html) SSD's because they have a good reputation.
+We plan to use [Intel DC P3700 series](http://www.intel.com/content/www/us/en/solid-state-drives/ssd-dc-p3700-spec.html) SSD's because they are recommended by the CephFS experts we hired.
 For most servers it will be the [800GB SSDPEDMD800G4](http://www.supermicro.com/products/nfo/PCI-E_SSD.cfm?show=Intel).
 For the database servers we plan to use the the 1.6TB variant to have more headroom.

 D1 We plan to configure the disks as just a bunch of disks (JBOD) but heard that this caused performance problems with some controllers.
 Is this likely to impact us?

-D2 What technology should we use to improve latency on on the Ceph OSD servers with SSD?
+D2 Should we use Bcache to improve latency on on the Ceph OSD servers with SSD?

 D3 We heard concerns about fitting the PCIe 3.0 x 4 SSD card into [our chassis](https://www.supermicro.nl/products/system/2U/6028/SYS-6028TP-HTTR.cfm) that supports a PCI-E 3.0 x16 Low-profile slot.
 Will this fit?